timolins/coinbot/README.md

 ## Development

 CoinBot was built with extensibility in mind.
-That's why it is based on the following principles and technologies:
+That's why it's based on the following principles and technologies:

 * Based on [Telegraf](https://github.com/telegraf/telegraf) – A **modern** framework for Telegram bots.
 * Commands are **modular** – They are split into individual files and work inside the chat & inline on the fly.